venetucci/primer/modules/primer-box/README.md

 Use `Box-row` to add rows with borders and maintain the same padding.
 Box rows have a lighter border to give contrast between the header and footer.

-**Note:** Box rows have some reliance on markup structure in order to target the first and last rows, therefore using an unordered list is recommended.
-See [box row markup structure](#box-row-markup-structure) for more information.
+**Note:** Box rows have some reliance on markup structure in order to target the first and last rows, therefore using an unordered list is recommended. [box row markup structure](#box-row-markup-structure) for more information.

 ```html
 <div class="Box">